 “I love you Psyche,” he whispered.
 “My darling angel, the fairest of them all!
 My treasure of pearly skin, ruby lips and hair black as coal.
 I don’t ever want to let you go.”

 Psyche’s eyes flickered open.
 “I heard that, my prince,” she whispered.
-She squeezed his fingers and smiled.
+She squeezed his hand and smiled.
 “I love you too.
-Are you going to put a ring on that hand, or what?”
+Are you going to put a ring on these fingers, or what?”